 The entrance to the burrow will be a hole in the ground.
 It may even be outside the garage.
 Check the local area thoroughly.

-Flood these holes, to drown any rats inside, and have traps and baits in place in case they try to get away before drowning.
+Flood these holes to drown any rats inside, and trap baits in place if they try to get away before drowning.

 Get/Borrow A Cat